rgerum/saenopy/docs/source/interface_solver.rst

 A rectangle with a width of `search_window` μm around each node in the target image is searched in the reference image.
 The resulting offset is the measured deformation.
 Larger search windows result in longer run times for the piv step.
+An appropriate window size should be chosen that is large enough to capture the magnitude of the deformations (~4 larger than the largest deformation magnitude) but not overly large to smear the deformation field and reduce the spatial resolution.
+For an increased spatial resolution it is often helpful to have a reasonable overlap between adjacent windows (e.g. 50% by using windowsize = 2 * elementsize).

 .. figure:: images/parameters/window_size.png

 signoise
 ~~~~~~~~
 The signal to noise ratio threshold.
-Points with more noise are set to "nan" (not a number).
+Points with higher noise are set to "nan" (not a number).
 Nan values are nodes where
 no deformation has been found and are therefore not constrained when fitting deformations.
+Default is 1.3, that replaces deformations with a signal-to-noise ratio < 1.3 with "nan".

 driftcorrection
 ~~~~~~~~~~~~~~~